astral-sh/ty/docs/reference/editor-settings.md

 ### `trace.server`

-The trace level for the language server.
+The detail level at which messages between the language server and the editor (client) are logged.
 Refer to the [LSP specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#traceValue) for more information.